copiousfreetime/try-them-all/posts/processing-a-compressed-json-feed.md

 The datastream protocol is pretty simple:

-1. Open up a tcp connect to a desginated tcp `host:port`.
+1. Open up a tcp connect to a designated tcp `host:port`.
-2. Recieve a stream of zlib compressed newline delimited json events forever.
+2. Receive a stream of zlib compressed newline delimited json events forever.

 There is no protocol authentication, the app I'm working on is assigned a specific `host:port` by the data provider to connect to, and I have told the provider what IP address the application is coming from.
 That's it.

 Given all of that, the objective is to write a client that:
 - connects to the socket
-- continutally reads data from the socket
+- continually reads data from the socket
 - decompresses that data to a stream of newline delimited JSON
 - parses that JSON
 - hands that parsed object off to the next stage of the pipeline

 ### Connecting and Reading

-This is the intiial script to test out connecting and receiving data to make sure that works.
+This is the initial script to test out connecting and receiving data to make sure that works.
 It connects to the given tcp host and port, and reads 1 megabyte of data from the stream.
-The full scripts are available via the gist links, I'll just be showing the relavent parts line in this post.
+The full scripts are available via the gist links, I'll just be showing the relevant parts line in this post.

 [connecting-client gist](https://gist.github.com/copiousfreetime/e6ea5c901270706271c763fd2fbd355e#file-01_connecting-client-rb)